Doctor of Philosophy with a Major in City and Regional Planning

 PhD students pursue advanced studies and research on issues most critical to the field of city and regional planning.
 The PhD program engages extensively with other programs, research centers, and colleges as it delivers its major and minor fields of study.
 Program graduates are expected to be well qualified to serve in a range of settings such as universities, planning consultancies, research and development firms, government agencies, and advanced practice.

-Successful applicants have exceptional ability and fit with the School's research capabilities.
+Successful applicants have exceptional potential as scholars and fit with the School's research capabilities.
 Many applicants have completed an accredited master's degree in city and regional planning or a related field and have backgrounds in their proposed area of specialization.
 The program does admit capable applicants lacking this preparation, but these applicants may be required to undertake remedial work.
 Students are generally admitted for first enrollment for the fall semester only.

 For more information about the PhD program, contact: